DarkPlaying/Final-year-Project/firestore_rules.md

 ## 1. Main Database Rules (`education-ai`)
 **Go to:** Firebase Console -> Firestore Database -> Rules

-*Note: These rules are permissive to ensure functionality.
-For stricter security, revert to role-based checks once everything is working.*
+*Note: These rules have been hardened to prevent unauthorized access and data tampering (OWASP FIXES Applied).*

 ```firestore
 rules_version = '2';